srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 - In dynamically typed language, the type of a variable is checked during **run-time** whereas...
 - In statically typed language, the type of a variable is checked during **compile-time.**
 ## Explain passed by value and passed by reference.
   - In JavaScript, primitive data types are passed by value
  - and non-primitive data types are passed by reference.
 ## What is Hoisting ?
   -    Hoisting is a JavaScript mechanism where **variables,function declarations and classes are moved to the top of their scope before code execution**.
 Remember that JavaScript only hoists declarations, not initialisation.
 Let's take a simple example of variable hoisting,

 -    However, JavaScript only **hoists declarations, not initializations.
 That means if a variable is declared and initialized after using it**,
-- Types of Hoisting
+- **Types of Hoisting**

-    **Variable Hoisting** : Only variable declared with **var** is hoisted (not let and const) **Function Hoisting** : Only Simple functions is hoisted (not function expressions)
+    **Variable Hoisting** : Only variable declared with **var** is hoisted (not let and const)

-- Variable Hoisting
+    **Function Hoisting** : Only Simple functions is hoisted (not function expressions)

+-**Variable Hoisting**

-    Similarly, the variable declarations are also hoisted to the top of their current scope automatically.
+   -  Similarly, the variable declarations are also hoisted to the top of their current scope automatically.
-    This means that if the variable is declared inside a function block, it will be moved at the top of the function, but if it is declared outside any function it will be moved to top of the script and become globally available.
+   -  This means that if the variable is declared inside a function block, it will be moved at the top of the function, but if it is declared outside any function it will be moved to top of the script and become globally available.
 Take a look at the following example, to see how this works:
   ```javascript
       str = "Hello World!";
     alert(str); // Outputs: Hello World!
     var str;
   ```
-  However, JavaScript **only hoists declarations, not initializations**. **That means if a variable is declared and initialized after using it**, the value will be **undefined**.
+ -  However, JavaScript **only hoists declarations, not initializations**. **That means if a variable is declared and initialized after using it**, the value will be **undefined**.
 For example:
     ```javascript
       alert(str); // Outputs: undefined
     var str;